telegraph/smart-stub/README.md

 ### State model

-The state model json will be of the following format:
+The stateModel.json will be of the following format:
 ```
    {
      "stateTransitions": [